Strategic goals objectives: How to set + 65 examples

 Strategic goals vs. OKRs

-OKRs, which stands for Objectives and Key Results, is a goal setting methodology developed by Andy Grove that follows a simple but flexible framework:
+OKRs, which stand for Objectives and Key Results, is a goal-setting methodology developed by Andy Grove that follows a simple but flexible approach:

 • I will [objective] as measured by ***[key result]****.*